ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 CSV Format
 ----------

-Ludwig uses Pandas under the hood to read the CSV files.
+Ludwig uses Pandas under the hood to read the UTF-8 encoded CSV files.
 Pandas tries to automatically identify the separator (generally `','`) from the data.
-We are using `'\'` as the default escape character.
+The default escape character is `'\'`.
 For example, if `','` is the column separator and one of your data columns has a `','` in it, Pandas would fail to load the data properly.
-To handle such cases, we expect your data columns to be escaped with backslashes (replace `','` in the data with `'\\,'`)
+To handle such cases, we expect the values in the columns to be escaped with backslashes (replace `','` in the data with `'\\,'`).

 Data Postprocessing
 ===================